 Learn how to become a true “pie-boss” with my Top 10 Tips for the Best Apple Pie.
-Your Apple Pie will be the talk of the Thanksgiving table!
+Seriously, your Apple Pie will be the talk of the Thanksgiving table!

 Apple pie can go really right, or really wrong!
 I find it all starts with a great homemade pie crust.
 But make sure it is well-chilled before it hits the oven.